Macquarie University

 Australian Year 12 students

-Admission is based on the selection rank you receive after completing your Australian Year 12 qualification or International Baccalaureate (IB) in 2023.
+Admission is based on the selection rank you receive after award of your Australian Year 12 qualification or International Baccalaureate (IB) in 2026.
 The selection rank considers your ATAR or equivalent rank, plus any adjustment factors you’re eligible for.

 Selection rank adjustments